import asyncio

 """Validate that a default agent is available and set it if needed.

-If the default agent from constants.py is not available,
+If the configured default agent (from settings or constants) is not available

-use the first loaded agent as the default and update the global value.
+in the loaded agents, use the first loaded agent as the default.

 """